meldeleon/elixir_notes/elixir_doc_notes.md

   IO.inspect @initial_state
 end
 ```
-- Trying to access an attrubute that was not defined will also print a warning:
+- Trying to access an attribute that was not defined will also print a warning:

 ```elixir
 iex(1)> defmodule MyServer do